 "The past is certain, the future obscure."

-Thales of Miletus (c.
-624/623 – c.
-548/545 BC) was a pre-Socratic Greek philosopher, mathematician, and astronomer from Miletus in ancient Greek Ionia.
+Thales of Miletus was a pre-Socratic Greek philosopher, mathematician, and astronomer who was born in the town of Miletus c.
+624 BC and died c.
+548 BC.
 He was one of the Seven Sages of Greece.
-Many, most notably Aristotle, regarded him as the first philosopher in the Greek tradition, and he is otherwise historically recognized as the first individual in Western civilization known to have entertained and engaged in scientific philosophy.
-He can also be regarded as one of the first option traders.
+Thales is recognized as the first philosopher in the Greek philosophical tradition, and he is historically recognized as the first individual in Western civilization known to have entertained and engaged in scientific philosophy.

 What is Thales known for?
 The influence and legacy of Thales of Miletus.